Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Male vs. Female

 Your choice will come down to your personal preference.
-Females need to be spayed if you’re not breeding them, to avoid heat cycles and possible health issues in the future.
+Females need to be spayed if you’re not breeding them to avoid heat cycles and possible health issues in the future.
 If you have a male, neutering is the healthiest option for them.
-It can also stop any undesirable behavior, like spraying and territorial aggression.
+It can also stop undesirable behavior, like spraying and territorial aggression.

-Whichever you choose, you’ll be getting a lovable, active, and affectionate member of the family.
+Whichever you choose, you’ll be getting a lovable, active, and affectionate family member.

 Welcoming a Don Sphynx into your family will give you a loyal friend and companion for life.
 They require a bit more care in terms of grooming and body temperature regulation, so you’ll need to be sure you understand the commitment before taking on this responsibility.

-Featured Image Credit: Kekyalyaynen, Shutterstock
+Featured Image Credit: borisenkoket, Shutterstock

 Related Articles